HOME

 Recording engineering is a discipline that came about in order to capture ambient art or transient performance.
 Just like photography, nice photographs can be made using very inexpensive cameras.
 Certainly photos with plenty of emotional impact can be made with cheap cameras, but are more likely either an accident or the result of the skill of a superior photographer.
 Still, Ansel Adam's contact printed box camera negatives simply contain more information and more accuracy than one can obtain with a 35 mm camera, and that is the state of the recording equipment art today—nearly every recording system for sale at the local music store is of sufficient quality to allow for what a master recording engineer can do with skill and microphones.
 Just remember that buying an 8x10 box camera doesn't make the owner Ansel Adams.

-When Larry Phillips, Bill Caulfield and Dick Rosmini created Tascam and created the home recording hardware and marketing that started the personal recording revolution around 30 years ago, the quality of the gear was itself “semi-professional” even though some skilled recordists with a lot of careful tweaking and coaxing, were able to produce master quality tapes.
 [13 MB mp3 of 1983 track produced on my Tascam 8-track] Now three decades later, the same quality shortcomings are no longer an issue.
 Today, even the least expensive digital recording equipment is usually capable of producing recorded material at or near the state of the art in the recording industry.
 It's as if everyone who records at home on their computer had the big box camera.
 Now it comes down to what to do with the equipment and how to put together a finished construct with the recorded tracks of sound created in the studio.

 I firmly believe that excellent recording engineers, in addition to having professional music chops, must have at least a solid working understanding of the physics of sound and the equipment used to capture, manipulate and reproduce sound, as well as the physical—including acoustical—characteristics of musical instruments, and of course the acoustics of materials, spaces and rooms, and a deep understanding of the human hearing system discussed very briefly at the end of this page.
 Knowing the word “cardioid” but not what it means, does not make one an expert on microphones.
 A microphone expert can repair them, and ultimately design their own microphone.
 To know what a loudspeaker is and how it works, one must take paper and pencil and design one, the coil and magnet, the steel, the paper, the box, the crossover, the horn and so on.
 One must be dedicated and read like a maniac to learn the huge amount required by these subjects.
 There's more to learn in audio than there is in law, and just look at the enormous number of books law students must read.
 Let us not worry for now of sound waves, propagation, dispersion, diffraction, absorption, diffusion, vectors and scalars, air particle velocity and all that scientific stuff that real recording engineers know.
 After all, that is what musicians should be spending thier money to avoid so that an actual engineer will deal successfully with those phenomena and make them work for the music.